Mitsubishi Mahindra Agricultural Machinery

 Mitsubishi Mahindra Agricultural Machinery Co., Ltd. (三菱マヒンドラ農機株式会社, Mitsubishi Mahindora Nōki Kabushiki-Gaisha) is a Japanese agricultural machinery manufacturing company.
 Its products include tractors, combine harvesters, rice transplanters and tillers.

-Headquartered in Higashiizumo, Shimane, Japan, Mitsubishi Agricultural Machinery is a part of the Mitsubishi Group, was established in February 1980 from the merger of the Mitsubishi Machinery Co., Ltd. and Satoh Agricultural Machinery Mfg.
-Co., Ltd.
+Headquartered in Higashiizumo, Shimane, Japan, Mitsubishi Agricultural Machinery is a part of the Mitsubishi Group.
+Mitsubishi Agricultural Machinery was established in February 1980 from the merger of the Mitsubishi Machinery Co., Ltd. and Sato Machinery Co., Ltd.

-Mitsubishi equipment is distributed throughout Asia, Europe Australia and North America.
-Mitsubishi tractors were sold in the United States for a short period, as Satoh tractors but the current distribution is done under the Mahindra brand by the respective companies.
+Mitsubishi equipment is distributed throughout Asia, Europe, Australia and North America.
+Mitsubishi tractors were sold in the United States for a short period as Satoh tractors, but the current distribution is operated under the Mahindra brand by the respective companies.
 Grey market tractors are also currently sold in the US.
 Mitsubishi used to be distributed in the USA under the Cub Cadet and International Harvester brands.

 Mitsubishi has partnerships with LS Tractors of South Korea, a division of LS Cable, formerly LG Cable and VST Tillers of India.